shohidulbari/callfor/README.md

 # callfor
 ## Introduction
 callfor is an light weight Node.js http/https client.
 This supports Promise as well as Async/Await.
-This can be use for fetching data from API or any http/https address.
+This can be use for fetching data from API or any http/https address as well as POST data.
+All request methods like GET, POST, PUT, DELETE are supported.

 ## Features
-* Fetch data from API or http/https URL.
+* Fetch/ GET data from API or http/https URL.
+* POST data to http/https URL.
+* PUT, DELETE Request supported.
 * Common error handling.
 * Data can be get in many format like Buffer, ArrayBuffer, JSON, UTF-8 or Readable Text.
 * No other dependencies excepts Node.js.